-So whether you find yourself craving charcuterie, or a hearty, meaty sandwich, Tucson hosts the delis to satisfy that lunchtime appetite.
+So whether you find yourself craving charcuterie, or a meaty sandwich, here are Tucson delis that will satisfy your appetite.

-The delectable sandwiches, several names after regular customers, are also worth trying.
-One is The Coach with grilled brisket, bacon, BBQ beef, pepper jack cheese, and spicy bourbon barbecue sauce.
+The delectable sandwiches, several named after regular customers, are also worth trying.
+One is The Coach with grilled brisket, bacon, BBQ beef, pepper jack cheese, and spicy bourbon-barbecue sauce.

 Keep up with Sausage Shop on Facebook.

-Customers love this old-fashioned butcher shop because it’s honest and reliable.
-You’ll find plenty of difficult-to-find meats like the Ugly Steak, a type of lower sirloin that’s tender and great for grilling and frying that sells more than 100 each day.
+Customers love this old-fashioned butcher shop because it's honest and reliable.
+You'll find plenty of difficult-to-find meats like the Ugly Steak, a type of lower sirloin that’s tender and great for grilling and frying.

 Choose from the rib roasts, breakfast sausage, and pork chops, or for more exotic tastes, pick up some duck breast or camel.
 The butchers will even cut the meat how you like.